Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in

 Cast-Drift-Retrieve Fishing Tips

 - The Cast-Drift-Retrieve technique to catch striped bass works from a dock or shoreline, and also works well from an anchored or slowly drifting boat.
-This can allow you to drift bait into areas you can't easily cast into, such as around piers and along rocky points where striped bass tend to congregate.
+This can allow you to drift bait into areas around piers and along rocky points where striped bass tend to congregate.

 - Match the weight of the bait and tackle to the depth of the water and the speed of the current.
 The goal is to use as little weight as possible, yet drift the bait down into the striper's strike one.

 - Clams, sand worms and squid can be effective baits for catching striped bass.
 The natural baits create a scent trail in the water that helps to attract hungry fish.

 Striped Bass Feeding Frenzy—Check It Out!